 After no smoking for two weeks , your body will be free of carbon monoxide, so you'll hopefully already be starting to feel the benefit of better breathing.
 Your lung function and circulation will now begin to improve.

+Those niggling cravings often come from boredom.
+So always have a plan to do something productive.
 Outdoor exercise has already been proven to improve stress, increase Vitamin and provide more energy.
 Enjoy the feeling of fresh air in your lungs with an outdoor workout.
 Whether it's outdoor yoga with friends, an early morning run or an outdoor bootcamp session, reap the rewards of the great outdoors.

 Research suggests that working out with a friend could boost your workout intensity and duration by up to 200%.
 It also makes it much harder to shrug off the gym in favour of an afternoon tipple (where you'll be tempted to smoke socially).